Peak coal: China

 China is the largest consumer and mines the most out of the countries that produce coal.
 In 2019 the IEA predicted that coal use would plateau in 2022, whereas UBS bank forecasts 2023.
 In 2020 China set a carbon neutral target date.
 In 2021, the government ordered all coal mines to operate at full capacity at all times, including holidays; approved new mines, and eliminated restrictions on coal imports.

 As of 2020, over half of the world's coal-generated electricity was produced in China.

+China's most recent five-year plan for coal plans to peak coal consumption in the period 2026-2030.

 India

 In 2018 India was the world's second largest coal producer.
 Partly due to the fall in cost of LPG and renewables peak consumption is forecast for the 2020s, or 2030.

 United States

 US coal production had major tonnage peaks in 1918, 1947, and 2008.